2023 Best Value Liberal Arts General Studies Bachelor's Degree Schools in the New England Region

 Top 10 Best Liberal Arts General Studies Bachelor's Degree Schools

 Our 2023 rankings named Charter Oak State College the best value school in the New England Region for liberal arts general studies students working on their bachelor’s degree.
-Located in the suburb of New Britain, Charter Oak State College is a public school with a small student population.
+Located in the large suburb of New Britain, Charter Oak State College is a public college with a small student population.

 Charter Oak State College undergraduate students pay an average of $10,654 in tuition and fees each year.
 After completing their Bachelor's Degree, liberal arts graduates from Charter Oak State College carry an average student debtload of $25,077.